DAIRLab/dairlib/director/scripts/README.md

                            additional JSON attributes below.

-       "index_field": In the case the symbol %d is present in the abstract_field this will contain the name of an array with the names of all the objects/elements present in the lcm message
+       "index_field": In the case the symbol %d is present in the abstract_field this will contain the path to an array with the names of all the objects/elements present in the lcm message

        "index_element": In the case the symbol %d is present in the abstract_field